Malga-Vision/MoCA-Project/README.md

   <img src="Images/setting.jpg" width="450" title="hover text">
 </p>

-The dataset includes 20 cooking actions involving one or two arms of a volunteer, some of them including tools which may require different forces.
+The dataset includes 20 cooking actions, involving either a single or both arms of the volunteer, some of them including tools which may require different forces.
 Three different view-points have been considered for the acquisitions, i.e. lateral, egocentric, and frontal.
 For each action a training and a test sequence is available, each containing, on average, 25 repetitions of the action.
-Furthermore, acquisitions of more structured activities (we called scenes) are included, in which the actions are performed in sequence for a final, more complex goal.
-Specifically, scenes are composed as following:
+Furthermore, acquisitions of more structured activities are included, in which the actions are performed in sequence for a final, more complex goal.

-An annotation is available, which includes the segmentation of single action instances in terms of time instants in the MOCAP reference frame.
+An annotation is available, which includes the segmentation of single action instances in terms of time instants in the MoCap reference frame.
 A function then allows to map the time instants on the corresponding frame in the video sequences.
-In addition, functionalities to load, segment, and visualize the data are also provided, as described in the following.
+In addition, functionalities to load, segment, and visualize the data are also provided in Python and Matlab.

 ### Technical information
 MATLAB structures containing the MoCap streams are composed by the following fields: